clarkebagsby/qbb2022-answers/day4-lunch/README.md

  DESCRIPTION
      1. Create .bed files for features of interest
          - Run subset_regions.sh Bash script on GTF file
-         - Use grep to find the length of overlap between the VCF and the bed of GTF file
+         - Use grep to find the length of BP overlap between the VCF and the bed of GTF file
-	 2. .bed file has the info from vcf file changed to the chromosome positions
+	 2. vcf file is changed for feature of interest based upon whats in .bed()
-	 	 -
+	 	 - bedtools sort & merge of the .bed() file
-		 -
+		 - create new vcf with new feature of intrest
-	 3.
+	 3. Plot the feature of interest with values from .vcf
-     bxlab/cmdb-plot-vcfs -- ...
+	     - Run python plot_vcf_ac.py on feature